The top 8 various noodles in Vietnam to taste

 The original Bun Rieu consists only of crushed crab juice cooked with tomatoes, adding a little vinegar to create a slightly gentle sour taste.

-Crab roe is are stir-fried with dried onions and crab meat to create pretty shiny colors.
+Crab is stir-fried with dried onions and crab meat to create pretty shiny colors.

 The color of the vermicelli bowl is full of green, red, and yellow, which looks eye-catching and delicious.

-Typically, a noodle bowl often comes with a fresh vegetable plate, including plenty of Vietnamese herbs, including perilla leaves, banana flowers, green herbs and lettuce.
+A noodle bowl often comes with a fresh vegetable plate, which includes plenty of Vietnamese herbs, such as perilla leaves, banana flowers, green herbs, and lettuce.

 Above is a traditional crab noodle soup.
 Today, this food has some changes by adding many various ingredients, becoming a flavorful bowl with more nutrients.